CONSULTATION FEE RANGE

 How to Get a Medical Marijuana Card in Mississippi

-Although MMJ sales are yet to begin in MS, you can apply for your medical marijuana card today.
-The Mississippi Medical Cannabis Program (MMCP) now accepts online applications from prospective MMJ patients.
+You can apply for your medical marijuana card today.
+The Mississippi Medical Cannabis Program (MMCP) accepts online applications from prospective MMJ patients.
 Here is how to apply.

 Step 1 – Get in Touch with an MS Healthcare Provider